talha-sadaqat/talha-sadaqat/README.md

 - 👀 I’m interested in Cloud Computing , IT and Computer Science which makes our life easy and efficient
 - 🌱 I’m currently doing a bachelors in Computer Science with a minor in marketing , and I have been exploring many other subjects such as Economics and Psychology
 - 💞️ I’m looking to collaborate on working with an IT or software developer company to broaden my skills and contribute to my society
-- 📫 You can reach me using my mail : msadaqat@uoguelph.ca or my phone number: 519-731-0388
+- 📫 You can reach me using my mail : msadaqat@uoguelph.ca

 <!---
 Computer science has helped revolutionize the world making life easier and work more productive for businesses.
 I have spent my life in Dubai,